 After working as a content editor, event manager, archivist, and gallery assistant at various institutions in Istanbul, she has been working as a freelance curator and art writer since 2013.

-In 2017 February she co-curated “Now You are Here” with Seval Sener at Arte Sanat (Ankara) and curated “Fabric/ate” at Schneidertempel (Istanbul).
+In 2017 February she co-curated “Now You are Here” with Seval Şener at Arte Sanat (Ankara) and curated “Fabric/ate” at Schneidertempel (Istanbul).
 In 2019, she curated “Roots and Growth: Traditional and Contemporary Art from Turkey” at Museum of Islamic Art and Near Eastern Cultures in Be’er Sheva (Israel) and “Hactivate Yourself” in 1a Space in Hong Kong.

-Her curatorial interests are archiving practices, ecology, Anthropocene, post-human and post-digital theories.
-She was at the curatorial team of Quiet Cue and since January 2017, she is member of >top Transdisciplinary Project Space, in which she curates and host events, exhibitions, and reading group.
+Since January 2017, she is a member of >top Transdisciplinary Project Space, in which she curates and host events, exhibitions, and reading group.
 From February 2018 to January 2020, she hosted Posthumanism Reading Group at >top.
 Since December 2019, she is a team member of Art Laboratory Berlin, assisting their hyrid-art oriented programme.

+Her curatorial interests are archiving practices, ecology, Anthropocene, post-human and post-digital theories.
 Erel uses her sociology education in her curatorial research that in her research methodology she prefers to twist and challenge the conventional social science methodologies.
 In the last years, she explores the concept of hacking as a way to unbox the concept of bio-politics, Anthropocene, ecological crisis, naturecultures, non-human agency, artistic speculation and imagination.